 Mental wellbeing

-Any volunteer can access a free and confidential helpline and online self-help tools, provided by Bupa, should they wish to do so.
-The details of both are below:
+Any volunteer can access a free and confidential helpline and online self-help tools, provided by Bupa.

 The helpline

-Talk to a Bupa counsellor about any worries or practical issues before they become bigger problems.
-You can speak to a Bupa counsellor, day or night, about anything - there really is no wrong reason to call.
-This includes, but is no means limited to:
+You can talk to a Bupa counsellor about any worries or issues before they become bigger problems.
+You can speak to a Bupa counsellor about almost anything, such as:

 • Stress